 Choosing the perfect place to stay is the first step to your Yosemite spring breakthrough!
 There is a grand variety of lodging options in Yosemite Mariposa County, from full-service, four-diamond resort lodges to vacation home rentals.
 Hope springs eternal – but don’t count on hope alone to score the best prime-time accommodations.
 Plan to book early for the best selection.

 Here’s an insider’s guide to getting into a Mariposa County springtime groove.
+But these are just our picks for things to do in Yosemite in Spring.
 Feel free to swap days to build your own playlist.

 Tune in to local rhythms with a craft brew at a place like The Alley.